What they do

 Education and training

-You may improve your employment prospects if you complete a traineeship. .
-The business to business sales traineeship usually takes 24 months to complete.
+However, entry into this occupation may be improved by undertaking a business to business sales officer (level 3) traineeship.
+The traineeship usually takes 24 months to complete.

 It may also help you to gain experience or complete some study in a technical area relevant to the type of product you wish to sell, or to the field of business relevant to the organisation you wish to work for.